openai/gpt-oss/README.md

 python -m gpt_oss.generate --backend triton gpt-oss-120b/original/
 ```

-If you encounter `torch.OutOfMemoryError` make sure to turn on the expandable allocator to avoid crashes when loading weights from the checkpoint.
+If you encounter `torch.OutOfMemoryError`, make sure to turn on the expandable allocator to avoid crashes when loading weights from the checkpoint.

 ## Reference Metal implementation